 The peanut butter cookies have always been a favorite in our house.
-Divingabe doesn't like sweets but does eat my peanut butter cookies and we all know Jake (my adorable little neighbor) loves them.
+Divingabe doesn't like sweets but does eat my peanut butter cookies.
 The recipe is from an old Fanny Farmer cookbook that I have owned for many,many years.

 Set oven at 350 degrees

 1/2 cup white sugar

 1/2 cup brown sugar

 arrange by teaspoonfuls on cookie sheets.
 Press flat with a floured fork ( I use a fork quickly dipped in water).
 Bake about 10 min.

 The Chocolate Chip cookie recipe with pudding is a good one and we also like Alton Browns but I noticed Susan from TOHBB posted this recipe on her favorites thread so I knew I had to try it.

 I had one problem, keeping an eye on them.
 I sort of was multi tasking, watching a KD and then oh, check the cookies!
 Most of them came out great and some were cooked a little to long but overall, very good cookie.Posted by: wishonastar_OR